 Each person to whom a copy of this company presentation ("Presentation") is provided is a "User" and each User agrees to be bound to the terms of this agreement.
 The attached information has been prepared by Crestview Exploration Inc. using their best efforts to realistically and factually present the information contained.
 However, subjective opinion, dependence upon factors outside Crestview Exploration Inc. control and outside information sources unavoidably dictate that Crestview Exploration Inc. cannot warrant the information contained to be exhaustive, complete or sufficient.
-In addition, many factors can affect the information in the Presentation which could significantly alter the results intended by Crestview Exploration Inc., rendering the projections in the Presentation unattainable or substantially altered.
+In addition, many factors can affect the information which could significantly alter the results intended by Crestview Exploration Inc., rendering the projections in the Presentation unattainable or substantially altered.
 This Presentation does not constitute a prospectus or public offering for financing, and no guarantees are made or implied with regard to the success of Crestview Exploration's proposed ventures.

 some of the information in this Presentation are forward-looking statements, future oriented financial information, or financial outlooks (collectively, "forward-looking statements").
 The User can identify these forward-looking statements by forward-looking words such as "may," "will," "expect," "potential," "anticipate," "forecast," "believe," "estimate," "project," "plan," "continue" or similar words.
 The User should read statements that contain these words carefully because they discuss future expectations, contain projections of future results of operations or of financial condition, or state other forward-looking information.
-Forward-looking statements include, but are not limited to, statements regarding potential reserves, exploration results, development or production programs, capital and operating expenditures, future revenue estimates, ability to produce minerals, availability of future financing and future plans and objectives of Crestview Exploration Inc. There are a variety of risks, uncertainties and events that may cause actual results to differ materially from the expectations and projections described by Crestview Exploration.
-Inc. There are a variety of risks, uncertainties and events that may cause actual results to differ materially from the expectations and projections described by Crestview Exploration Inc. in its forward-looking statements.
-Actual results relating to, among other things, reserves, results of exploration, coptial costs and production costs could differ materially from those currently anticipated in such statements.
-Factors affecting forward-looking statements include: the speculative nature of mining exploration, production and development activities; changes in reserve estimates; the productivity of Crestview Exploration's proposed properties; changes in the operating costs; changes in the investment and exploration expenditure levels; litigation; legislation; environmental, judicial, regulatory, political and competitives; changes in the prices for ore that Crestview Ex
+Forward-looking statements include, but are not limited to, statements regarding potential reserves, exploration results, development or production programs, capital and operating expenditures, future revenue estimates, ability to produce minerals, availability of future financing and future plans and objectives of Crestview Exploration Inc. There are a variety of risks, uncertainties and events that may cause actual results to differ materially from the expectations add projections described by Crestview Exploration Inc. in its forward-looking statements.
+Actual results relating to, among other things, reserves, results of exploration, capital costs and production costs could differ materially from those currently anticipated in such statements.
+Factors affecting forward-looking statements include: the speculative nature of mining exploration, production and development activities; changes in reserve estimates; the productivity of Crestview Exploration's proposed properties; changes in the operating costs; changes in economic conditions and conditions in the resource, foreign exchange and other financial markets; changes of the interest rates on borrowings; hedging activities; changes in the prices for ore that Crestview Exploration develops or produces; changes in the investment and exploration expenditure levels; litigation; legislation; environmental, judicial, regulatory, politic